alexander-nolan/ase-bootcamp/CourseFiles/Week7/Azure-Kubernetes-Service/Part1.md

 az login
 ```

-- Use the Azure CLI to log in to your Azure account.
+- Use AZ CLI to log in to your Azure account.
 After logging in, you will see a list of available subscriptions and a prompt to select a subscription.
 Select the one specified by your instructor.

 ##### **Verify Current Tenant and Subscription**